MicrosoftDocs/microsoft-365-docs/microsoft-365/archive/archive-setup.md

 To set up Microsoft 365 Archive, follow these steps:

 1. Create an [Azure subscription](/azure/cloud-adoption-framework/ready/azure-best-practices/initial-subscriptions) and [resource group](/azure/azure-resource-manager/management/manage-resource-groups-portal).
-2. [Set up pay-as-you-go billing](/microsoft-365/syntex/syntex-azure-billing) for Syntex in the Microsoft 365 admin center.
+2. [Set up pay-as-you-go billing](/microsoft-365/syntex/syntex-azure-billing) for Microsoft Syntex in the Microsoft 365 admin center.
 3. [Turn on Microsoft 365 Archive](#set-up-microsoft-365-archive) in the Microsoft 365 admin center.
 4. [Manage Microsoft 365 Archive](archive-manage.md) in the SharePoint admin center.